anematode/grapheme-neue/theory/journal.md

 There are seven rounding modes: NEAREST, TIES_AWAY, DOWN, UP, TOWARD_INF, TOWARD_ZERO, WHATEVER.
 NEAREST is ties to even; ties--results which lay exactly half way between representable numbers--are rounded so the least significant bit is even.
 TIES_AWAY always ties results towards the infinities.
 DOWN and UP are self-explanatory; TOWARD_INF and TOWARD_ZERO are towards the infinities and towards zero, respectively.

+# June 12

+BigFloats are going reasonably well, but I'm setting myself a pretty difficult goal of having a relatively functional Mandelbrot viewer by June 18.
+Not really achievable, I know, but if I really put my mind to it ... ?

+I'm going to partially rewrite the elements code to include stuff about instructions and contexts so the elements have richer control over what the renderer does.
+A lot of the code can still work; I'll just start with a simple text element and rewrite the renderer code.